Women Living In Fear Of Serial Rapist On The Loose

 Memphis police don’t believe this man has attacked anyone else since the last three incidents, but he is still out there.

-Now that Jones' face has been plastered on the news, both men and women are acting as detectives for police.
+Now that the suspect’s face has been plastered on the news, both men and women are acting as detectives for police.

 “My roommate says she saw him going through an empty, vacant building,” said Vandi Denton.